sttp-book/sttp-book/chapters/getting-started/test-automation.md

 Use your experience as a developer to devise as many test cases as you can.
 To get you started, a few examples:

-* T1 = Just one letter, e.g., C should equal 100
+* T1 = Just one letter, e.g. C should equal 100
-* T2 = Different letters combined, e.g., CLV = 155
+* T2 = Different letters combined, e.g. CLV = 155
-* T3 = Subtractive notation, e.g., CM = 900
+* T3 = Subtractive notation, e.g. CM = 900

 In future chapters, we will explore how to devise those test cases.
 The output of that stage will often be similar to the one above: a test case number,